 - Joint training for special education and general ed teachers: In the past, the district’s special education teachers were trained separately from its general education teachers, despite the fact that many students with disabilities are taught in inclusive classrooms by both teachers.
 The district recently began training general and special education teachers together in an attempt to get teachers to see all students as “their” students, rather than relegating responsibility for students with disabilities to special education teachers.
 This joint training allows all teachers to develop the skills and knowledge to teach both general ed and special ed students.

-This story about struggling readers was produced by The Hechinger Report, a nonprofit, independent news organization focused on inequality and innovation in education.
+This story about literacy instruction was produced by The Hechinger Report, a nonprofit, independent news organization focused on inequality and innovation in education.
 Sign up for the Hechinger newsletter.